 1968 - 1970

 Before moving to the NBA, the Spurs were in Dallas known as the Dallas/Texas Chaparrals.
-The Chaparrals logo was simply a light blue chaparral bird dribbling orange basketball with a black outline.
-No wordmark.
+The Chaparrals logo was simply a light blue chaparral bird dribbling a red, white and blue basketball with black highlights.